khanzzirfan/EditorIo-Demo/README.md

 - Drag and Drop images to canvas
 - Replaceable image on canvas.

-## Issues

-- React DND works with React-slick when there is no slider or limited (3) images.
-When there are more images, react slick carousel prevents react dnd drag layer.

 ## Tech Stack

 - [Next.js 13](https://nextjs.org/) with basic directory structure and custom configurations